gacela-project/router/README.md

 Gacela Router doesn't aim to be the best router that can do everything, but a light router to have the bare minimum code, ideal for your simple ideas to emerge.

-For a POC, we simply value simplicity over a rich-feature library.
+For a POC, we value simplicity over a rich-feature library.

 ## Example